 - Nationals: Winners can qualify for national and international tournaments

 League play is the best way to improve your skills and become part of the axe throwing community.
 Most venues that run leagues welcome players of all skill levels, from first-time throwers to seasoned competitors.
+See our axe throwing leagues guide for the full league-life walkthrough.

 Casual vs. Competitive Rules